 On weekends I enjoy long hikes in the hills around my house.
 It relaxes me after the work week and my mind wanders to new ideas.
 Of course, it’s also good for my health.
 Mostly.

 Lately I’ve noticed a disturbing trend.
 I often go to lunch with my hiking companions after a few hours on the trail and even my healthiest acquaintances make calorie-laden dining choices.
 It feels like a reward after the strenuous exercise.

-Researchers have found that people who order a healthy main dish are more likely to order higher calorie side dishes and desserts.
-Research also shows, if you pair a cheeseburger with a green salad, diners estimate the meal has fewer calories than the same cheeseburger served by itself.
+Researchers have found people who order a healthy main dish are more likely to order higher calorie side dishes and desserts.
+Research also shows diners estimate a meal has fewer calories if a cheeseburger is paired with a green salad than if the same cheeseburger is served by itself.
 As the researchers report, it’s as if the diners believe that “putting lettuce on a plate can magically make calories disappear.”

 The next time you reach for a candy bar to go with your diet soda, remember the health halo effect.
 You’re only fooling yourself.